mackid1993/cloudflare-ddns/README.md

 TTL=1  # 1 = Auto (300s), or use 120, 300, 600, 900, 1800, 3600, 7200, 18000, 43200, 86400
 PROXIED=false  # true = Traffic through Cloudflare (orange cloud), false = DNS only (grey cloud)
 ```
-Audomate however you see fit, launchd or cron.
+Automate however you see fit, launchd or cron.
 Works on both Mac and Linux with no dependancies.